DnG-Crafts/K1_Series_Annex/mainsail_wcam/README.md

-mainsail version v2.7.1
+# mainsail version v2.7.1

+##vthis version has a modification to the index.html so it displays the camera stream.

 Instruction

-this version has a modification to the index.html so it displays the camera stream.

 Put the same level directory file ( mainsail ) in the root directory of the U disk